For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

 Many of the quay walls in Amsterdam’s historic city centre are in a vulnerable condition.
 This also applies to several quay walls in the University Quarter.
 In September 2020, the quay wall along Grimburgwal – adjacent to the BG2 building – collapsed.
-Under the City of Amsterdam’s Bridges and Quay Walls Programme, a large number of quay walls and bridges across the city will be replaced over the coming decades.
+The City of Amsterdam will replace a large number of quay walls and bridges over the coming decades.
 This includes the quay walls at Grimburgwal.

 • Our task